weimeilin79/instavibe-adk/README.md

-# InstaVibe ADK - Multi-Agent Demo
+# Google's Agent Stack in Action:ADK, A2A, MCP on Google Cloud - InstaVibe

 This repository contains the completed demo for the "Build a multi-agent system with the ADK" codelab.